Loan-related data entry survey – final results (19 September 2023)

-This page summarises interim results from Documentation Standards Working Group’s survey of the time taken by museum staff to transfer object data between systems by hand when borrowing and lending objects.
-It covers returns received until 12:00 BST on 29 October 2022.
-(Link to initial results, up to 13 August 2022.)
+This page summarises final results from the Documentation Standards Working Group’s survey of the time taken by museum staff to transfer object data between systems by hand when borrowing and lending objects.
+It covers returns received until 23:59 GMT / UTC on 19 February 2023.

 7. In what country is your museum?